DatabayAG/his_in_one_proxy/UPDATE.md

 ## ECS light implementation

-To ensure ILIAS can connect the REST API and is authenticated, there must exist an participant in the table participant, which name matches an entry in the ".htpasswd" file.
+To ensure ILIAS can connect the REST API and is authenticated, there must exist a participant in the table "participants", which name matches an entry in the ".htpasswd" file.
+For example if you have a ".htpasswd" entry in your file like:

+    testing:$apr1$lxdmua31$qdGm8B0lRW0ANJSdSVrls0

+In your participants table, in the database, must exist an entry with the "name" "testing".

 To use the local ecs implementation you have to create a ".htpasswd" file and configure your nginx accordingly, you find an example bellow: